 We can investigate complaints about the NHS in England and UK government departments and some other public organisations.
 You need to complain to the organisation first.

-You can check whether we can investigate the organisation you want to complain about by using our complaint checker tool 'Can we look into your complaint?' on our home page.
+You can check whether we can investigate the organisation you want to complain about by using our complaint checker tool on our home page.
 The checker will also take you to the correct complaint form.

 You can also find a full list of the government organisations we can investigate here.